4-Day Upper Lower Split For Beginners

 The Basics

 • Protein: 1.6 to 2.2g per kg of bodyweight daily.
 This is the most important dietary variable for anyone doing four sessions per week.
+If you find it hard to hit your protein target, our high protein recipes are a good place to start.

 • Calories: Eat at maintenance or a small surplus of 200 to 300 calories to support muscle building.
 Use our free macro calculator to find your number.